lachlanmcdonald/postcss-filter-rules/README.md

 Type: `Array` (Optional)
 Default: `['charset', 'import', 'keyframes']`

-By default, `@font-face` and any empty [at-rules] (no child rules after filtering) are removed.
+By default, `@font-face` and any empty [at-rules] (after filtering) are removed.
 To keep specific at-rules, provide an array of names to this option.
 For example:

 ```json
 {
 	keepAtRules: ['font-face', 'import']
 }
 ```

+- To keep all at-rules, use the value `true`
+- To discard all at-rules, use an empty array `[]`

 ## Todo